-There isn’t much to see now of the Castle at Nevern.
+There’s not much to see now of the castle at Nevern.
 But for almost a century, a complex and dramatic story of treachery, prosperity, family feuds and celebrations was played out on this promontory in north Pembrokeshire.

 Forty years after the 1066 conquest of England, the Normans were still trying to subjugate Wales.
 Norman King Henry I authorized Robert FitzMartin to take control of Cemaes, the north of what is now Pembrokeshire.
 FitzMartin chose Nevern at which to build a stronghold for his forces.

 Conquering the Welsh wasn’t easy.
 After Henry I died, the Normans were distracted by a long feud over the English crown.
 At the Battle of Crug Mawr in 1136, the Welsh decisively took back control, and occupied the castles at Cardigan and Nevern.
 Gruffydd, and later his son Rhys, were prominent leaders.

 Eventually the Normans returned.
 An uneasy truce was established when William FitzMartin married Rhys’ daughter Angharad.
 But as soon as William went off to fight in the crusades, Rhys re-occupied Nevern.
 He and his sons then fought between themselves, finally destroying the castle.

 Together with Pembrokeshire Coast National Park Authority, and Cadw (the Welsh Government’s historic environment service) Nevern Community Council has worked hard to look after the site and open it up for all to enjoy.

 Join the Friends of Nevern Castle to help conserve and manage the site.

 Dr Chris Caple of Durham University led the excavations.
 Many artefacts were discovered, providing a fascinating glimpse of life in the castle.
 The findings also showed the development of the buildings and walls and their construction by Norman and Welsh techniques.